Virginia Tech History Resources: Graduate School

 The Virginia General Assembly established a University-wide Research Division in 1966.
 The Division combined the activities of the Agricultural Experiment Station and the Engineering Experiment Station.
 From 1983 to 2001, the Research Division and Graduate School were combined into the Office of Research and Graduate Studies.
 The Division was renamed the Office of Research and Innovation in 2016.

 Record groups may include posters, flyers, photos, organizational records, and more.
 Materials are divided into assigned Record Groups based on the office, division, or unit and designated by the prefix, RG.
-For example, materials relating to the Graduate School are identified as RG 22/x, the Office of the Vice-President as RG 3/x, and the Office of Research and Innovation as RG 25/x.
+For example, materials relating to the Graduate School are identified as RG 22/x, the Office of the Vice-President as RG 3/x, the Dean of the College as RG 11/x, and the Office of Research and Innovation as RG 25/x.

 We thank the American Indian & Indigenous Community Center for providing this statement: